brooth/jeta-site/mysite/home/markdown/code_generation.md

         }
     }

 You can find sample code for the processor that generates above metacode on [this page](/guide/custom-processor).
-Plus, there is a similar example on [GitHub](https://github.com/brooth/jeta-samples).
+Also, there is a similar example on [GitHub](https://github.com/brooth/jeta-samples).

-How `HelloWorldSample_Metacode` is applied to `HelloWorldSample` is explained in [next article](/guide/at-runtime)
+How `HelloWorldSample_Metacode` is applied to `HelloWorldSample` is explained in the [next article](/guide/at-runtime).